 - An oscillating hoe is the simplest tool for hand weeding to maintain the field around the seedlings weed free and aerated

 - French beans are perfect for freezing if you have an oversupply

 Grow French beans in a greenhouse using varying soil types.
 It can be from sandy, loam to clay.
 It is reasonable to perform a soil test before seeding.
 They thrive in light soil as well and it can do well in clay soil as long as it is rich in organic matter and a pH of between 6.5 and 7.0.
 Chilly, soaked heavy soil or that is acidic is harmful to them.
 Keep the soil moistened.
 Do this as it grows higher.

 Let’s take a look at their watering needs

-Some beans expect a satisfying watering requirement, while French beans may need a few more especially when they are flowering.
+Some beans do not have a large watering requirement, while French beans may need a bit more especially when they are flowering.
 They love loads of water so make sure you do not allow the compost to dry out.
 Usually, providing between 1-2 inches of water every fortnight will be sufficient.

 Regular water rations are crucial because of the soil moisture influences yield, regularity, and quality.
 Shortage of water when flowering and podding causes flower failure and bent pods which is heading to decreased yields.
 French beans, however, are very susceptible to waterlogged situations.